P-p-H-d/mlib/README.md

 ##### char *string\_clear\_get\_str(string\_t v)

-Clear the string 'str' and returns the allocated array of char, representing a C string, giving ownership of the array to the caller.
+Clear the string 'str' and returns the allocated array of char, representing a C string, giving back ownership of this array to the caller.
 This array will have to be freed.
 It can return NULL if no array was allocated by the string.